 Giorgos Kallis is an environmental scientist working on ecological economics and political ecology.
-A Marie Curie International Fellow at the Energy and Resources Group of the University of California at Berkeley before coming to Barcelona.
+Before coming to Barcelona, he was a Marie Curie International Fellow at the Energy and Resources Group of the University of California at Berkeley.
 Giorgos holds a PhD in Environmental Policy and Planning from the University of the Aegean in Greece, a Masters in Economics from Universitat Pompeu Fabra, and a Masters in Environmental Engineering and a Bachelors in Chemistry from Imperial College, London.

 My research forms part of the inter-disciplinary field of environmental studies, that is, the study of the social and bio-physical causes of environmental degradation.
 I am motivated by a quest to cross conceptual divides between the social and the natural domains as, for example, in my collaboration with R. Norgaard at Berkeley, where we advanced the concept of socio-ecological coevolution.
 I am interested on the political-economic roots of environmental degradation and its uneven distribution along lines of power, income and class.
 My current research is motivated by the double global economic and ecological crisis.
 I explore the hypothesis of sustainable de-growth: a smooth economic downscaling to a sustainable future where we can live better with less.